mdhumphries/AplysiaAttractorAnalysis/README.md

 ====================================
-Other code needed:

-Consensus clustering (link to GitHub here)
+Uses (relevant functions are included in this toolbox):
+Consensus clustering (for detection of ensembles): https://github.com/mdhumphries/SpikeTrainCommunitiesToolBox Neural ensemble analysis (for classification of ensembles): https://github.com/mdhumphries/NeuralEnsembleAnalysis

+Needs:
-Chronux toolbox (for spike-train spectra)
+Chronux toolbox (for spike-train spectra): http://chronux.org/